 Though I have a wall of packs, I purchased this one to use as a travel pack - something lightweight and multipurpose.
 I needed something I could fit into the airplane overhead compartments as carry on luggage and then hit the trails with it when I landed.

-This pack needed to be durable enough to put up with my abuse, yet light enough for pleasant days on the trail.
+This pack needed to be both durable enough to put up with my abuse, yet light enough for pleasant days on the trail.
 I wanted a pack that screamed simplicity, yet offered an advanced pack design.
 I wanted a pack of seeming contradictions and I found it with the Angstrom.

 This review reflects several months of various uses for the Angstrom 30.